kernel8liang/qan/README.md

 In the precious versions of the arXiv paper, we added a `meta-momentum` term to constrain the training trajectory.
 Now we realized that this is actually quite cumbersome.
 We are now implement two variants:

 1. Jump-start: We simply copy the weights of a CNN duing training when it achieves pretty high training accuracy (e.g. 90%) as the starting point for traning the DQN.
 2. [Bag-of-filters](https://github.com/bigaidream-projects/qan/issues/25): We first train a CNN till convergence.
 We treat the weights (filters) at every iteration as images and use an unsupervised learning method to build a code-book based on them.
 We then use this code-book to generate bag-of-words for those filters.
-We fix the feature learning component of the DQN after the fist episode, and only train the action selector.
+We remove the feature learning component of the DQN, and only train the action selector.